ExamDay/l33t_h4x0r.exe/README.md

 ## Message to Recruiters:
 Unfortunately, I am not free to open-source my best projects.
-To recruiters looking for a reliable measure of my programming skill and experience, email me at gml@blackboxlabs.dev.
+To recruiters looking for a reliable measure of my programming skill and experience, please email me at glafond@wisc.edu.
 I am happy to provide tours of my work that cannot be made accessible on GitHub.